lynnemunini/travel-hub/README.md

 Contributions are welcome!
 Feel free to submit a pull request or open an issue if you have any questions.

 ## License
-Distributed under the MIT License.
+Licensed under the MIT License.
 See `LICENSE` for more information.

 Made by Lynne🌸